 1. We’re not ignoring you, we’re just processing.

 When my best friend is upset, I’m the quietest I’ve ever been.
-I’m listening to what she has to say and lining it up with my own experiences so that when I do talk, it’s meaningful and she can see that I get it.
+I’m listening to her vent and lining it up with my own experiences — so when I do talk, it’s meaningful, and she can see that I get it.
 I try to connect with her in any way possible because I know how it feels to stand alone in the wake of your life falling apart.
 I don’t want her to be in the same position.

-2. We need time to rant.
+2. We, too, need time to rant.

 3. We suffer from separation anxiety.